 Retirement shouldn’t be a time of retreating from society.
 Sure there may be a time you need to get away from what your life has been in the last few years but, if your passed the “holiday” period of retirement – its time to reconnect with the world.
 Here is 10 suggestions on reconnecting.

 1 Spend more time with family and friends.
 This is a no brainer unless there is trouble and even then, spending time trying to fix the problems may not be such a bad thing.
 Of course, if that’s the problem, then you may need to begin by apologising for your part in the problems.
 It may not fix anything but it is a beginning and may be the breakthrough they were waiting for.
-It doesn’t matter who you thin was to blame, you had a part in the whole process.
-You probable think it’s smaller than it really was, and they probably think it was bigger then it really was but you almost certainly had some part.
+It doesn’t matter who you think was to blame, you had a part in the whole process and you probably think it’s smaller than it really was.
+They undoubtedly think it was bigger than it really was but you almost certainly had some part.
 But think it through before you begin.
 Work out exactly what you are going to say, figure out if you can what you expect them to say and set a time limit on your first visit so you can escape before things get heated.

 2 Meet your former workmates for lunch.
 They probably haven’t forgotten you so this is a good chance to reconnect and touch base with the people who were once central figures in your life.
 You may have retired – but you aren’t dead, so make some time, set a date and invite a few former friends.
 If you pay for the lunch, they will most likely come, but even if you meet in a local sandwich shop, they will probably join you.

 3 Host a dinner party each week.
 If you can find a local friend or two invite them over for a meal you cook.
 If you’re like me, it will probable be a barbeque but, if you are more like those cooks on TV, you could try something a little more exotic.
 If you need some friends, you can probably find them in your local church.
 If you live in suburbia, try inviting the neighbours – they are those people who live next door who you haven’t met yet!